Selling to a principal and a budget-constrained agent

 However, the seller can improve expected revenue from this mechanism by the following mechanism.
 The seller does not allocate the object if the value of the agent is less than $p$.
 Types $(v_1,v_2)$ with $v_1 \ge p$ but $v_2 < p$ get the object with probability $\frac{b}{p}$ and pay $b$.
 Types $(v_1,v_2)$ with $v_1 \ge v_2 \ge p$ get the object with probability $1$ and pay $p$.
 So, the seller allocates the object more often in this mechanism and collects more revenue from types $(v_1,v_2)$ with $v_1 \ge p$ and $v_2 < p$.
 The right triangle in Figure \ref{fig:illu} illustrates this mechanism.

 Why is this mechanism incentive compatible?
-There are three types of principal-agent pairs corresponding to the three outcomes in the menu of the mechanism.
-When $v_2 \le v_1 < p$, both the agent and the principal prefer the outcome of not getting the object and zero payment to other outcomes in the menu.
-Similarly, when $p \le v_2 \le v_1$, both the agent and the principal prefer getting the object at a price $p$ to the other outcomes in the menu.
-In this case, the agent approaches the principal for decision-making (since $p > b$).
+There are three types of manager-agent pairs corresponding to the three outcomes in the menu of the mechanism.
+When $v_2 \le v_1 < p$, both the agent and the manager prefer the outcome of not getting the object and zero payment to other outcomes in the menu.
+Similarly, when $p \le v_2 \le v_1$, both the agent and the manager prefer getting the object at a price $p$ to the other outcomes in the menu.
+In this case, the agent approaches the manager for decision-making (since $p > b$).